StoryToolz - Resources for authors

 Her husband admits to having an affair with the student (she cannot even process this, to her it's unbelievable).
 He, too, was at the building the evening of the murder, but tracking shows him leaving before the murder takes place.

-Through the course of the story we discover a car leaves the scene of the crime at the same time of the murder.
+Through the course of the story we discover that a car left the scene of the crime at the same time of the murder.
 Its GPS shows this.
 The anomaly is that nobody seems to be driving the car ... in other words the person driving it doesn't have an implant.

 So, the same technology that erroneously makes her the prime suspect must be used to to rescue her.

-Okay, this could use a lot of cleanup and tightening of the story telling, but that's not the point of this exercise.
+This could use a lot of cleanup and tightening of the story telling, but that's not the point of this exercise.
 The point is, all of this came from the three conflicts:

 1. [wo]man vs. machines/technology